Input 146.130 MHz

 The 146.73 repeater is dedicated to the Memory of its founders:

 Sam Kirby, WB4HAP 1944-2007

-OPERATIONAL STATUS: ON THE AIR, WITH A BRAND NEW ANTENNA AND LOCATION!
+OPERATIONAL STATUS: ON THE AIR, AT A NEW SITE WITH A BRAND-NEW ANTENNA!

 73 de Tim WB4GBI